 We adored reading and writing about this book in Year 1 and have drafted character descriptions, scripted a missing poster, crafted two letters and written a retell.

 Loving every minute of our time with Mrs Art Brown we designed and then created our own toy 'Doggers'.
 With a little help, we became animators and made our very own stop motion movies!

 Children learnt the technique of stop motion animation.
 This is an animation technique that captures one frame at a time.
-We skillfully and patiently moved our toy 'Doggers' between frames and then added a voice-over to make our characters come alive!
+With a little help from Miss O'Keeffe and Mrs Kaur, children skillfully and patiently moved their toy 'Doggers' between frames and then added a voice-over to make their characters come alive!
 It was hard work but worth every minute put in!

-Children prepared for a film premier of their stop-animation films by writing letters to invite parents and designing popcorn boxes to eat out of!
+Children started preparations for a film premier, of their stop-animation films, by writing a formal invitation letter to Nick Park!
+They then wrote informal letters to invite parents and designed popcorn boxes to eat out of!

 Dressed to impress, the children's movies (and hard work showcased in journals) wowed an audience of family and friends.
 Presenting Year 1 with their well-deserved awards was an honour - children had a wonderful time and we might even have found the next Nick Park!

 Every week the children will get the chance to visit the Library as part of our Guided Reading timetable.
 At this time, your child can choose a book to take home that they can share with an adult.
 This book can be changed as often as you would like.